aspose-total/Aspose.Total-Products/total/en/cpp/conversion/mhtml-to-xaml/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render MHTML to XAML within C++ Applications" h2="Convert MHTML to XAML within your C++ Applications without using Microsoft<sup>&reg;</sup> PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

-Are you a C++ developer looking to add to integrate MHTML to XAML conversion feature inside your C++ applications?
-You can do it in two simple steps.
-You can export MHTML to PPTX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/).
-Secondly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can convert PPTX to XAML.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+Are you a C++ developer looking to add a feature to integrate MHTML to XAML conversion inside your C++ applications?
+MHTML is a web page archive format that is used to save webpages for offline viewing.
+XAML is a markup language used to create user interfaces for Windows applications.
+Converting MHTML to XAML can be useful for developers who want to create a Windows application with a web page interface.

+<h2>How Aspose.Total Helps for MHTML to XAML Conversion</h2>

+Converting MHTML to XAML can be done in two simple steps with the help of Aspose.Total for C++.
+Aspose.Total is a suite of APIs that provides developers with a comprehensive set of tools for creating, editing, and converting documents.
+The first step is to export MHTML to PPTX by using Aspose.PDF for C++.
+Aspose.PDF for C++ is a powerful library that enables developers to create, edit, and convert PDF documents.
+The second step is to convert PPTX to XAML by using Aspose.Slides for C++.
+Aspose.Slides for C++ is a library that enables developers to create, edit, and convert presentations.
+Both APIs come under the Aspose.Total for C++ package.
+With the help of Aspose.Total for C++, developers can easily convert MHTML to XAML in two simple steps.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}